X4/.X4/modules/gnu-utility/README.md

 ### Prefix

-To use a different prefix, add the following to *zpreztorc*, and replace 'g' with the desired prefix:
+To use a different prefix, add the following to *zcontrol*, and replace 'g' with the desired prefix:

-    zstyle ':prezto:module:gnu-utility' prefix 'g'
+    zstyle ':zcontrol:module:gnu-utility' prefix 'g'

 Authors
 -------